delloydb/delloydb/README.md

 ---

 <p align="center">
   <i>“Security is not a product, but a process.
 AI is not magic, but a tool.
 Together, they're the future I'm building.
-But God is the ultimate designer. ”</i>
+But God is the ultimate designer and creator. ”</i>
   <br>— Lloyd Brown
 </p>